griboldi/Dynamic-Axiobus-Configuration/README.md

 Please refer to comment in the project to understand the functioning of the Demo

+For the project you need the PLCnext Controller Library that you should has been installed with PLCNext Engineer.

 The commands and the procedure for the Axio bus startup comes from C++ GitHub repository Bus Conductor https://github.com/PLCnext/BusConductor